anitab-org/anitab-forms-backend/osp-backend-docusaurus/docs/Home.md

 slug: /
 ---

-Welcome to the **Open Source Programs (Backend)**
+Welcome to the **AnitaB Forms (Backend)**

 ## About
-**Open Source Programs** is a project which aims towards simplifying the management work of the mentors and organizations.
+**AnitaB Forms** is a project which aims towards simplifying the management work of the mentors and organizations.
 The goal is to make reviewing and notifying simpler, systematic and manageable.
-This will help in easy processing and hosting of the Open Source Programs be it a 4-week or a 6-month long program.
+This will help in easy processing and hosting of the AnitaB Forms be it a 4-week or a 6-month long program.
 This was proposed as an [original GSoC'20 project](https://summerofcode.withgoogle.com/archive/2020/organizations/5270382996619264/) by [Bismita Guha](https://github.com/bismitaguha) under the guidance of [Maybelline Burgos](https://github.com/mayburgos), [Monal Shadi](https://github.com/Monal5031), [Abha Wadjikar](https://github.com/abha224) and [Siddharth Venu](https://github.com/sidvenu) as mentors.
 As the first version of the application, the focus will be on the implementation of the following aspects:

 * Building a Minimal Viable Product (MVP) as the first version of the application
 * Digitalize student progress tracking